brycewray/hugo-site/content/posts/2024/01/using-lightning-css-hugo/index.md

 	]
 }
 ```

+**Later update**: I changed the `browsers` line from the value in this post's initial publication --- `">= .25%"` --- after determining that the styling resulting from that value merely inflated the CSS without providing any real benefit to just about any likely visitor.
+{.box}

 That's pretty much it.
 The `lcss` theme just has CSS files --- chiefly a `critical.css` for the above-the-fold stuff and an `index.css` for everything else, with both `@import`-ing the appropriate CSS partials --- and a minimal quantity of Hugo partial templates that call the specific files as follows: